 Recent years have seen a spread and intensification in the scale of dowry demand and

-issue in view of the women's movements' engagement with it for over two
+dowry-related violence.
+AIDWA organised a workshop in view of the women's movements' engagement with it for over two

 decades.
-The discussion highlighted the changing form and nature of dowry as well as social practices
+The discussion highlighted the changing form of dowry, social practices in

-context of trends emerging in the globalisation era.
+context of trends emerging in the globalization era.

 "Dowry Deaths" in Andhra Pradesh, India